 One of our most popular questions recently has been, “What services can enrolled UM students now living outside of the state of Michigan receive at CAPS?”
 CAPS is able to provide a number of support options.
 However, just like our colleagues at Michigan Medicine, the law prohibits us from providing on-going treatment to students outside of Michigan, although we do offer a one-time clinical consultation to students currently living out-of-state to help them get services where they are.
 And, we have ramped up many services offered to students living out-of-state (see attached flyer).
 Please help promote this information during the Winter.

-Peer Counseling is a brand-new initiative this semester designed to offer a new way to meet the needs of students across the University of Michigan.
+Peer Counseling meets the needs of students across the University of Michigan.
 Peer Counseling (PC) aims to support student mental health needs that may be more appropriate for individual peer to peer support (loneliness, adjustment/transition, managing stress, etc).
 The program offers students the opportunity to meet with peers who are trained by the professional staff at CAPS.
 The PC program connects students with someone of a similar age and lifestyle who can serve as a resource or simply someone to talk to.
 Find out more about Peer Counseling, see our fabulous 13 peer counselors, and how to sign up here.

 We are offering a series of workshops for all students to reflect on the current series on Netflix called Headspace: Guide to Meditation.